SR&ED Lease Expenditures Policy

 Subparagraph 37(8)(d)(ii) SR&ED expenditures specifically excluded – use or right to use capital property

-2.2 Lease expenditures made before 2014 can be claimed
+2.2 Lease expenditures incurred after December 15, 2024, can be claimed

-2.2.1 Lease expenditures under the traditional method
+2.2.1 Lease expenditures when you choose the traditional method

-Lease expenditures of equipment made before 2014 that are not ASA attributable to the prosecution of SR&ED carried on in Canada may be included in the pool of deductible SR&ED expenditures provided the lease expenditures are directly attributable to the prosecution of SR&ED carried on in Canada.
+Lease expenditures incurred for equipment used less than 90% of the time in SR&ED after December 15, 2024, may be included in the pool of deductible SR&ED expenditures.
+They would be claimed as overhead and other expenditures on Form T661, Scientific Research and Experimental Development (SR&ED) Expenditures Claim.
+The amount claimed is proportional to the percentage the leased equipment is used for SR&ED.
+The lease expenditures must be directly attributable to the prosecution of SR&ED carried on in Canada.
 An expenditure is directly attributable where it is directly related and incremental to the prosecution of SR&ED carried on in Canada.
-For more information on directly attributable (directly related and incremental), please refer to the SR&ED Overhead and Other Expenditures Policy.
+For more information on directly attributable (directly related and incremental), refer to the SR&ED Overhead and Other Expenditures Policy.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures